-The effective range for measuring the aerodynamic diameter is generally between 0.3 and 20 μ m.
-However, some cascade manufacturers have achieved size fractionalization as small as 0.02 μ m with low-pressure operation.
+The effective range for measuring the aerodynamic diameter is generally between 0.3 and 20 μm.
+However, some cascade manufacturers have achieved size fractionalization as small as 0.02 μm with low pressure operation.
 Factors limiting the accuracy of cascade impactors include particle bounce on the impactor stages, particle reentrainment from the impactor stages, and particle agglomerate fracturing in the impactor jets.
 The latter problem is caused by the high velocities created by the jets in subsequent stages.
-Other practical problems include the nucleation of vapors due to heat transfer to the large metal cascade impactor sampling heads and air infiltration into one or more of the numerous sealing surfaces of cascade impactor heads.
+Other practical problems include the nucleation of vapors due to heat transfer to the large metal cascade impactor sampling heads and air infiltration into one of more of the numerous sealing surfaces of cascade impactor heads.